nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping-orm-javascript/index.md

 * ORMs are inefficient.
 * ORMs don't do everything.

-While the above is true for a full-featured ORM, Sasidharan outlines several benefits:
+While the above is true for a full-featured ORM, Sasidharan outlines several counterpointing benefits to using an ORM:

 * ORMs facilitate model implementation
 * ORMs result in a smaller code-base
 * ORMs enable faster start-up time

-@TODO
+Enough history and debate.
+Let's get building!

 ## Promises, Promises

-Both Sequelize and Mongoose tout themselves as Promise-based ORM/ODMs.
+Sequelize touts itself as a Promise-based ORM.
 In order to understand object-relational mapping, we need a baseline understanding of Promises.

-@TODO
+### Asynchronous

-We have asynchronous code.
+Let's declare a function, `asynchronousEmulator`, to emulate asynchronous database queries.
+The function generates a random number and passes it to `setTimeout`.

 ```js
 function asynchronousEmulator(num){